All information is current for this month and is updated regularly following Greek Government Legislation in response to

 - Effective housekeeping practices are immediate and adjusted according to your needs and requests.
-You can adjust the frequency of cleaning and request specific cleaning products (e.g. eco-friendly, hypoallergenic).
+You can adjust the frequency of cleaning and request specific cleaning products (eco-friendly, hypoallergenic).

-- Our cleaning team is closely monitored, and we take extra care in following all necessary safety measures as regards disease spread prevention.
+- Our cleaning team is closely monitored, and we take extra care in following all necessary safety measures with regards disease spread prevention.
 We want to protect the health of both our team members and our guests.

 - BlueVillas offers a dedicated, reachable concierge service with local knowledge of the destination.
 We can help you get access to pharmacies, hospitals, private doctors, and other medical professionals effectively and discreetly.

-- Daily health check of staff (body temperature/cough/other symptoms) is easy as villa staff members are few and we can effectively monitor their health, thus better protecting you.
+- Daily health checks of staff (body temperature/cough/other symptoms) is easy as villa staff members are few and we can effectively monitor their health, thus better protecting you.

 - We can help you create an all-inclusive, tailor-made experience in the privacy of your villa.
-This means you can have everything you want in your villa without having to mingle with the general population.
+This means you can have everything you want in your villa without having to mingle with other people.
 From private dinners to grocery delivery, we can make it happen.

 If you want to find out more about what we do to guarantee a safe luxury vacation, you are welcome to contact us and discuss your options.

 Greece has exhibited promptness in tackling the Covid-19 spread and has managed to flatten the curve by following all necessary measures.
 This makes us positive we can safely welcome visitors in our villas in Greece, as BlueVillas closely follows and implements EU, WHO and Greek State recommendations in cleaning, housekeeping and transfers.
 Visit our Enhanced On-site Covid-19 Operation Standards page to find out more about our enhanced services and housekeeping protocols.

-Yes, starting 1 July, all airports in Greece welcomed travelers.
+From July 2020 to November 2020 all airports in Greece welcomed travelers.
 Currently there are world-wide flight restrictions, however, this is constantly changing, so please see your country of origin Government Guidelines on travel abroad.
 Authorities in Greece follow updates on the spread of the virus among the Greek population and the countries of origin, adjusting measures accordingly.
-At the same time, tourist inflow and accommodation is regulated and controlled to allow for a safe vacation experience in Greece.
-Many airlines have already started offering flight tickets to Greece from the US, Europe and Asia.
+At the same time, tourist inflow and accommodation are regulated and controlled to allow for a safe vacation experience in Greece.